jadonvanyo/resi.ai/README.md

 Improvements could have been made to make the sections that are being given access to the AI safer.
 Character limits were implemented to deter user's from accidentally entering information and prevent them from adding too much information and overloading the context window of the model

 ## Contributing
+Thank you for your interest in contributing to this project!
+Contributions are welcome from anyone who wishes to improve or expand the project.

+Here are some ways you can contribute:

+- **Reporting bugs:** If you find a bug, please open an issue detailing the problem, how to reproduce it, and any other relevant information.
+- **Suggesting enhancements:** Have an idea for a new feature or think something could be improved?
+Open an issue to suggest your enhancement.
+- **Submitting pull requests:** Feel free to fork the repository and submit pull requests with your changes or additions.
+Whether it's fixing a typo, addressing an issue, or adding a new feature, all contributions are appreciated.

+### How to Contribute
+1. Fork the repository on GitHub.
+2. Clone your fork to your local machine (`git clone YOUR_FORK`).
+3. Create your Branch for changes (`git checkout -b YOUR_CHANGES`).
+4. Make your changes and commit them with clear, descriptive messages (`git commit -m 'Detailed description of your amazing changes'`).
+5. Push to the Branch (`git push origin YOUR_CHANGES`)
+6. Submit a pull request against the main branch of this repository.
+7. Wait for feedback or approval from the project maintainers.

 ## Credits
+This project was developed by Jadon Vanyo.
+Special thanks to the following resources for guidance and inspiration:

-This project uses the same base structure as Harvard's C$50 Finance project.
+- This project uses the same base structure as Harvard's C$50 Finance project.
 See [C$50 Finance](https://cs50.harvard.edu/college/2023/fall/psets/9/finance/) for full details.
+- Additional credit to CS50's documentation for outlining how to set up a flask application in Heroku.
+See [CS50 Docs](https://cs50.readthedocs.io/heroku/) for full details.

-The prompts used to generate the resumes were derived from the following YouTube video by Jeff Su: [Land a Job using ChatGPT: The Definitive Guide!](https://www.youtube.com/watch?v=pmnY5V16GSE&t=317s).
+- The prompts used to generate the resumes were derived from the following YouTube video by Jeff Su: [Land a Job using ChatGPT: The Definitive Guide!](https://www.youtube.com/watch?v=pmnY5V16GSE&t=317s).
 The prompts were adjusted to fit the adjustable needs of this project.

 ## License
+Distributed under the MIT License.
+See LICENSE for more information.